-High potassium levels and active compounds in soursop tea help to lower blood pressure by a significant amount.
-For people with hypertension, this is an excellent way to lower strain on the heart and reduce the risk of atherosclerosis, heart attacks, and strokes.
+High potassium levels and active compounds in soursop tea help lower blood pressure by a significant amount.
+For people with hypertension, this is an excellent way to lower strain on the heart and reduce the risk of atherosclerosis, heart attack, and stroke.

 The good balance of vitamins and minerals, as well as anti-inflammatory compounds, can help aid the digestive system and prevent conditions of constipation, indigestion, cramping, bloating and diarrhea.
-The presence of calcium also helps the body uptake iron more effectively, while the antimicrobial effects of this tea will help balance the microflora environment of the gut.
-However, in excess, this tea can cause additional stomach upset and digestive problems.
+The presence of calcium also helps the body uptake iron more effectively, while the antimicrobial effects of this tea help balance the microflora environment of the gut.
+However, an excess consumption of this tea can cause additional stomach upset and other digestive problems.

-The vitamin C found in soursop tea can stimulate the production of white blood cells, while also acting as an antioxidant that seeks out free radicals and reduced the chances of oxidative stress in the tissues and organ systems of the body.
+The vitamin C found in soursop tea can stimulate the production of white blood cells and acts as an antioxidant to seek out free radicals and reduce the chances of oxidative stress in the tissues and organs of the body.

 There are a number of astringent properties of soursop tea that can cause the skin to tighten up and the pores to shrink.
 This is not only good for mitigating the appearance of lines and wrinkles but also prevents conditions like acne and other inflammation of the pores.
 Furthermore, the antimicrobial properties of the acetogenins in soursop tea help prevent pathogens and infections from attacking the skin.

-Soursop tea can be easily brewed at home, provided you have access to fresh (or dried) soursop leaves, filtered water and natural sweeteners, such as honey or sugar.
-Unlike other teas, the potency of these leaves only requires 5-8 leaves to brew 2 cups of tea, showing just how strong and nutrient-dense this beneficial brew can be.
+Soursop tea can be easily brewed at home, provided you have access to fresh (or dried) soursop leaves, filtered water, and natural sweeteners, such as honey or sugar.
+Unlike other teas, the potency of these leaves is strong so you only require 5-8 leaves to brew 2 cups of tea.
 While soursop is locally grown in certain tropical parts of the Americas, soursop leaves can be purchased around the world from herbalists, natural health stores, and exotic import stores.

-Step 4 – Remove from heat and strain into a teacup or teapot.
+- Step 4 – Remove the pot from heat and strain the mixture into a teacup or teapot.

-Step 5 – Add sweetener for taste, if necessary, and enjoy!
+- Step 5 – Add sweetener to taste and enjoy!

 Soursop Tea Side Effects

-The side effects of soursop tea can be quite intense, and include stomach upset, heart problems, neural issues, and drug interactions.
-While some of the potential benefits of this tea sound incredible, the risks cannot be ignored, and moderation should be used whenever consuming this tea, or the fruit of the same plant.
+The side effects of soursop tea can be quite intense.
+They include stomach upset, heart problems, neural issues, and drug interactions.
+While some of the potential benefits of this tea sound incredible, the risks cannot be ignored, and moderation should be used whenever consuming this tea or the fruit of the same plant.

-- Digestive Disorders – The antimicrobial and antibacterial effects of this tea are remarkably strong, but when used for long periods, it begins damaging the beneficial bacteria found in our gut, leaving the body prone to acidity imbalances, poor digestion and other gastrointestinal problems.
+- Digestive Disorders – The antimicrobial and antibacterial effects of this tea are remarkably strong, but when used for long, it begins damaging the beneficial bacteria found in our gut, leaving the body prone to acidity imbalances, poor digestion, and other gastrointestinal problems.

-- Drug Interactions – For people taking antidepressant medication, sedatives, blood pressure pills or drugs for neurodegenerative diseases, speak to your doctor before adding soursop tea to your health regimen, as this could result in drug interactions and complications.
+- Drug Interactions – People taking antidepressant medication, sedatives, blood pressure pills or drugs for neurodegenerative diseases should speak to a doctor before adding soursop tea to the health regimen, as this could result in drug interactions and complications.